Personal Immigration

 Business Immigration

-Richmond Chambers LLP is a limited liability partnership registered in England and Wales with registration number OC380935.
-Our registered address is Seven Henrietta Street, Covent Garden, London, WC2E 8PS where a list of members may be inspected.
-We are authorised and regulated by the Solicitors Regulation Authority (Licence number 597974) are subject to its outcomes-focused regulations that focus on high-level outcomes to govern practice and the quality of outcomes for clients: www.sra.org/handbook.
+Richmond Chambers LLP is a limited liability partnership registered in England and Wales under number OC380935.
+Our registered address is 2 London Wall Place, 6th Floor London, England, EC2Y 5AU where a list of members and those designated as partners may be inspected.
+We are authorised and regulated by the Solicitors Regulation Authority (SRA number 597974) are subject to its outcomes-focused regulations that focus on high-level outcomes to govern practice and the quality of outcomes for clients: www.sra.org/handbook.
 Barrister members are additionally regulated by the Bar Standards Board.
 Our VAT number is 164 6348 92.

 Accuracy of website content